 Itinerary

-📍 Mulu Airport to Hotel (Join in Transfer with Mulu Marriot) (5 km): 10 mins HQ to Lang & Cave (by foot, boardwalk – 3km) EASY
+πŸ“ Mulu Airport to Hotel (Join in Transfer with Mulu Marriot) (5 km): 10 mins / HQ to Lang & Cave (by foot, boardwalk – 3 km) EASY

-Arrive at Mulu Airport from either Kota Kinabalu or Kuching and be escorted to the luxurious Mulu Marriott Resort & Spa for a two-night stay.
+Arrive at Mulu Airport from either Kota Kinabalu or Kuching and be escorted to the luxurious Mulu Marriott Resort & Spa -home for the next two nights.

-Afterwards, return to the hotel and spend the rest of the evening relaxing in tropical ambience.
+Afterwards, return to the hotel and spend the rest of the evening relaxing in a tropical ambience.

-Please Note: If staying at Mulu Marriott check-in will not be until 3pm.
-Upon arrival it may be necessary to go straight to Mulu National Park to start the day’s activities before having access to the room.
+Note: If staying at Mulu Marriott check-in will not be until 3 pm and so upon arrival, it may be necessary to go straight to Mulu National Park to start the day’s activities before having access to the room.
 Please be prepared with a packed day bag and walking attire for the day upon arrival.

 Inclusions:

 After breakfast, which is accompanied by the sound of the jungle’s morning chorus, take a 15-minute longboat ride up the Melanau River to experience two more of Mulu’s ‘must-see’ limestone caves: Wind Cave and Clearwater Cave.
 These form part of the Sarawak Chamber - the largest connected cave system in the world.
-If water levels are low, it’s also possible to get there along a beautiful a 4km hike.
-Explore the ‘King’s Room’ before proceeding to Clearwater Cave.
+If water levels are low, it’s also possible to get there along a beautiful 4 km hike.
+Explore the “King’s Room” before proceeding to Clearwater Cave.
 Walk on plank walkways that were built on the sides of limestone cliffs leading to Clearwater Cave.
 Then, climb up steep steps that were carved into the side of the hill to get to the entrance of Clearwater Cave.
 Inside the cave, check out the details of its various features and limestone formations.

 Return to the hotel and enjoy dinner at leisure.